Conventional Loan Appraisal: What Fails

 Do Conventional Loans Require an Appraisal?

 Some borrowers wonder about appraisal requirements and timelines.
 The appraisal typically occurs after the purchase agreement is signed and the lender orders the appraisal.
-This timing allows appraisers to evaluate the property under current market conditions.
+This schedule allows appraisers to evaluate the property under current market conditions.

 Can You Waive an Appraisal on a Conventional Loan?

 Can you waive an appraisal on a conventional loan?
 In some cases, yes.
-Appraisal waivers are possible when the property meets specific criteria, such as lower loan-to-value ratios or strong market conditions.
+Appraisal waivers are possible when the property meets specific criteria, such as lower loan-to-value ratios or healthy market conditions.
 Many lenders use automated valuation models to determine if an appraisal is necessary.
 Borrowers with excellent credit and substantial down payments may qualify for appraisal waivers.

 However, whether you can waive an appraisal on a conventional loan depends entirely on your lender's policies and your financial profile.
 Even when waivers are available, many borrowers choose to get an appraisal for peace of mind.
 The waiver option does not eliminate the need for property evaluation in most situations.